Our office is continually changing and adding

-FOOD ALLERGIES: Dr. Gail and N.P.
-Kathy have been testing and treating delayed hypersensitivity to food for many years and we continue to be amazed at how many problems are related to our digestive tract being inflamed and irritated.
+Dr. Gail and P.A.’s Karen and Amber have been testing and treating delayed hypersensitivity to food for many years and we continue to be amazed at how many problems are related to our digestive tract being inflamed and irritated.
 These sensitivities may be genetic problems but are more likely to be acquired sensitivities from repetitive exposure to the same foods, chronic stress and antibiotics.
 People are becoming much more aware of what is in processed foods and how often they might be ingesting powdered milk, high fructose corn syrup and wheat flour to name a few.
 We use the IgG and IgE blood test from Meridian Valley Lab.
 This test and the treatment of food ‘allergies’ and leaky gut with diet and appropriate supplements have totally eliminated many patient’s asthma, allergies, eczema, and digestive problems.
 It can also make it easier to treat other inflammatory conditions such as arthritis.

-ACUPUNCTURE: Dr. Gail obtained her initial acupuncture training through the UCLA Acupuncture for physicians program in 1996.
+Dr. Gail obtained her initial acupuncture training through the UCLA Acupuncture for physicians program in 1996.
 She added training in Five Element Acupuncture beginning in 2003 with Dr. Charles Moss and Dr. Ron Puhky.
 She especially likes 5EA for treating complicated problems of chronic fatigue, fibromyalgia, migraine headache and finds it very useful for anxiety and depression.
 She continues to use other styles of acupuncture for a variety of pain and musculoskeletal problems.
 Acupuncture also involves counseling about lifestyle, dietary and emotional/spiritual issues which may be causing repetitive blockages of energy or “chi” leading to many symptoms.

-HOSPITAL CARE: St. Lukes Pediatric hospitalists do in-hospital pediatrics for us and St. Lukes Internal Medicine group takes care of our adult inpatients at St. Lukes Hospital.
-The hospitalist physicians do the same at St. Alphonsus.
+St. Lukes Pediatric hospitalists do in-hospital pediatrics for us and St. Lukes Internal Medicine group takes care of our adult inpatients at St. Lukes Hospital.
+The hospitals physicians do the same at St. Alphonsus.
 We help you decide if you need to go to the hospital and coordinate with the hospital physicians while you are there.
 We do any follow up after the hospital and can order home health care when needed.